TritonDataCenter/sdc-headnode/README.md

   best current place for that is in the Joyent Development Lab in Bellingham, aka BH-1 (see <https://hub.joyent.com/wiki/display/dev/Development+Lab>).

-- Create a dev zone on one of the "bh1-build*" boxes and set it up as per
+- Create a dev zone on one of the "bh1-build*" boxes (I've used bh1-build0) and set it up as per
   <https://hub.joyent.com/wiki/display/dev/Building+the+SmartOS+live+image+in+a+SmartOS+zone#BuildingtheSmartOSliveimageinaSmartOSzone-HiddenWIPinstructionsfromJoshforsettingthisuponbh1build2>.

   Currently, you need to follow the steps all the way to running "./configure"